BeelGroup/Docear-Online-HTW---Vagrant/README.md

 * http://vagrantup.com/
      * click "Download Now"
 	 * tested with vagrant_1.0.5.msi on Windows 7 Home Premium 64bit
-* checkout with depth 1: git clone --depth 1 git@github.com:Docear/HTW-vagrant.git
+* checkout with depth 1: `git clone --depth 1 git@github.com:Docear/HTW-vagrant.git`

 ## Steps to view app in Browser
+1. put freeplane zip (freeplane_bin-1.2.21.zip) into the folder artifacts/mindmap-backend
+1. put play zip (docear-frontend-0.1-SNAPSHOT.zip) into the folder artifacts/play-frontend
 1. `vagrant up` creates the virtual maschine and starts it
     * this may take a while the first time because it downloads an prepared image for Debian Squeeze
 	* assure your firewall does not block the download
-1. after this the virtual maschine is started and the prompt returns
+1. after this the virtual maschine is started and the prompt returns, but the applications might need time to start
-1. put freeplane zip into artifacts/mindmap-backend
-1. put play zip into artifacts/play-frontend
 1. if it not starts connect with ssh and run `sudo service mindmap-backend-redeploy restart; sudo service play-frontend-redeploy restart; sudo service mindmap-backend next; sudo service play-frontend next;`
-1. you can view the app in your browser with https://localhost:4443/
+1. you can view the app in your browser with [https://localhost:4443/](https://localhost:4443/)
 2. If you change the puppet related files or deploy a new artifact call `vagrant reload`
     * to change the artifact to a new version, drop it into the artifacts folder and overwrite the existing file
 1. logs are provided in the local folder logs